Leverage home equity without refinancing

 A home equity loan is a type of mortgage loan.
 It isn’t a primary mortgage, like the one you use to buy a home, but rather a secondary mortgage secured by the property.
 This junior lien is also called a second mortgage.
 Since your property serves as collateral for a home equity loan, not repaying the loan could result in foreclosure.

 Home equity loans usually have higher interest rates than standard home loans.
 However, they tend to be substantially lower than other, unsecured forms of borrowing like credit cards and personal loans.
 Home equity loan rates are fixed, meaning your interest rate and payment will stay the same throughout the loan term.
 Furthermore, the rate you’ll pay is based on the prime rate.
-But items such as your creditworthiness, loan-to-value ratio (LTV), and lender will also affect the rate you’re offered.
+But your creditworthiness, loan-to-value ratio (LTV), and lender will also affect the rate you’re offered.

 Home equity loans are only tax-deductible under special circumstances.
 Currently, you can deduct interest on a home equity loan only when using the funds to buy or build a primary residence or second home, or when using funds to substantially improve a primary residence or second home.
 As of 2022, married couples filing jointly can deduct interest on up to $750,000 of mortgage debt, and married couples filing separately can deduct interest on up to $375,000 of mortgage debt.
 But you should always check with a tax advisor before making any decisions that could impact your annual tax filings.